Getting Your Recipe to Market

 Getting Your Recipe to Market is good fit for you, if:

-- You have a completed recipe.
+- You have a complete and consistent recipe.

 - You have no retail sales.